wely/DevCamp/HOL/dotnet/05-arm-cd/README.md

 * Exercise 3: Integrate new Web App into VSTS
 * Exercise 4: Deploy City Power & Light to new Web App

+### Note
+> In the hands-on-labs you will be using Visual Studio Solutions.
+Please do not update the NuGet packages to the latest available, as we have not tested the labs with every potential combination of packages.

 ### Exercise 1: Create an ARM Template in Visual Studio Code

 Visual Studio Code includes a sizable ecosystem of extensions.
 One such extension is the [Azure Resource Manager Tools](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools).

 1. Install the ARM Tools extension in Visual Studio Code by using the [Command Palette](https://code.visualstudio.com/Docs/editor/codebasics#_command-palette).
 With VSCode open, press `CTRL` + `P` and enter `ext install azurerm-vscode-tools`.